Forums & Dialogues

 The NUS Social Policy Forum aims to critically engage students and future leaders with pertinent social issues in Singapore through discussion with policy-makers and other experts.
 The forum seeks to discuss the latest social trends and the solutions to address these trends.

-For more information about this forum, please contact the Director of NUS Social Policy Forum at firstname.lastname@example.org.
+For more information about this forum, please contact the Director of the NUSPA Social Policy Division at email@example.com.

-The NUS Global Asia Forum is a new forum launched in 2020.
-It aims to critically engage students and future leaders with regional developments in Asia as well as Singapore’s foreign policy for these developments, through discussion with policy makers and other experts.
+The NUS Global Asia Forum aims to critically engage students and future leaders with regional developments in Asia as well as Singapore’s foreign policy for these developments, through discussion with policy makers and other experts.

 The NUS Debate Series is an annual debate tournament organised by NUSPA.
 It is a debate tournament that targets post-secondary/ pre-university students, namely from Junior Colleges, Institute of Technical Education (ITE) institutions, centralised institutes and international schools that cater to post-secondary education programmes.